datastax/dsbench-labs/README.md

 ### Bug Fixes

 If you think you have found a bug, you may [file a bug report](https://github.com/datastax/dsbench-labs/issues/new?labels=bug).
 DSBench is actively used within DataStax, and verified bugs will get attention as resources permit.
-For the best results, please follow [DSBench Bug Report Guidelines](filing_a_bug_report.md)

 ### Feature Requests